akoskm/akoskm.github.io/_posts/2020-02-06-how-to-recognize-implementation-details-and-why-avoid-testing-them.md

 ---
-title: How to recognize implementation details - and why avoid testing them
+title: How to recognize if you're testing implementation details
 layout: post
 type: post
 featured: true
 date: 2020-02-06 00:00:01
 ---

-Through a platform that hosts coding challenges, I'll show you how to recognize when you're testing implementation details, and tell you why that's not a great idea.
+Let's find out you why it isn't such a great idea to test implementation details and how to tell if you're already doing it!

-When working with clients, apply these practices to keep development costs optimal, increase confidence in the software, and let the project move faster.
+When working on projects, apply these practices to keep development costs optimal, increase confidence in the software, and let the project move faster.

 And now for the readers who think that the ultimate cost-saving is to not write tests, ever:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">– We don&#39;t write tests.<br>– Why?<br>– Because we don’t have time for it.<br>– Why?<br>– Because there is too much work and pressure.<br>– Why?<br>– Because we don’t move fast enough.<br>– Why?<br>– Because changing software has become difficult and risky.<br>– Why?<br>– Because we don’t write tests.</p>&mdash; Eduards Sizovs (@eduardsi) <a href="https://twitter.com/eduardsi/status/1381633331230601221?ref_src=twsrc%5Etfw">April 12, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Now read the whole thing again, with a twist, replace time with money.
+### What are implementation details?

+Let's say you shipped a piece of software that sorts To-do list items by their weight.
+To sort this list, you used [Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) because of its simplicity.
+This is one of the lists your software displays:

+- 4 whole eggs
+- 1 cup of whole cow's milk
+- 120 grams of oats

+One day you decide to replace the sort algorithm with [Bucket sort](https://en.wikipedia.org/wiki/Bucket_sort).
+Is this change going to impact how your users interact with this software?
+Think about the release notes, should you explain why you did this change?
+Probably not.

+Congratulations, you just spotted an implementation detail!

+### Why I should avoid testing them?

-Tests coupled to the implementation become useless if the implementation changes.
+Tests coupled to a specific implementation become useless when that implementation changes.
 Throwaway Money LLC, basically.
-After all, organized software development is the science of not burning through your budget as quickly as possible while still making some business impact.
+After all, organized software development is the science of not burning through your budget as quickly as possible while still making some business impact, right?

 Or, as [@tastapod](https://twitter.com/tastapod) puts it in one of his [talks](https://www.youtube.com/watch?v=4Y0tOi7QWqM):

 > ”... sustainably minimizing lead time to business impact and that is the goal of the system of work that we call software development.”

 Writing code costs.
-Whether we add functionality, tests, it costs to write, understand, maintain, improve the code.
+Whether we add functionality, tests, it costs to write, understand, maintain, and improve the code.
 Usually, the more code you have the higher the development costs are.

-Solving business requirements without creating new code should be ideal, but that's not always an easy task.
-But how this all relates to testing implementation details and why we should avoid doing it?
+Solving business requirements without creating new code would be ideal, but that's not always an easy task.

-Let's get back to our coding challenge platform and try to identify the business requirements in the ”First Factorial” challenge.
+### Am I testing the right thing?

+During my studies we were *obsessed* with coding challenges.
+I came across this site called [Coderbyte](https://coderbyte.com/) that hosts such challenges and realized how well it represents this idea of what to test.

-The UI is quite intuitively structured, because the panels from left to right separate the requirements, the software, and the tests.
+The UI immediately creates the right separation.
+The panels from left to right represent the requirements, the software, and the tests.

 The business requirement here is to write a program that calculates the factorial of an integer.